Spejderneslejr/crewnet-integration/endpoint-tests/status.md

 CrewNet API endpoints.

-If the test was successful it is marked with a ✅️ - if not it is marked with a ❌️ and a link documenting the details.
+If the test was successful it is marked with a ✅️ - if not it is marked with a ❌️ and a link documenting the details. ⚠️  is used when a problem has been found but it does not seam breaking.

 The test has been executed one-by-one by using the VS Code [Rest Client](https://github.com/Huachao/vscode-restclient).